-The TEAS Test Version V is a mandatory exam that you would have to take if your aim is to join a nursing program in the U.S. There are four main reasons why most nursing schools prefer the TEAS test as part of their admission procedure.
+This a mandatory exam that you would have to take if your aim is to join a nursing program in the U.S. There are four main reasons why most nursing schools prefer this exam as part of their admission procedure.
 These are:

 - Test of Skills- The exam tests if the students have the skills that are required for the successful completion of the nursing course.
 The different skills tested are definitely required in a nursing student and therefore, this test is a true reflection of the student’s caliber.